AdaCore/spark2014/docs/ug/gnatprove_by_example/manual_proof.rst

 Manual Proof Using Coq
 ^^^^^^^^^^^^^^^^^^^^^^

-This section presents a simple example where |GNATprove| does not prove automatically some checks, which can then be proved with an interactive prover like Coq.
+This section presents a simple example how to prove interactively a check with an interactive prover like Coq when |GNATprove| fails to prove it automatically.
 Here is a simple |SPARK| procedure:

 .. literalinclude:: examples/nonlinear.adb
    :language: ada
    :linenos:

-|GNATprove| does not prove automatically the postcondition of the procedure,
+When only the Alt-Ergo prover is used, |GNATprove| does not prove automatically the postcondition of the procedure, even when increasing the value of the
-even when increasing the value of the timeout:
+timeout:

 .. literalinclude:: results/nonlinear.prove
    :language: none

-This is expected, as the automatic prover Alt-Ergo used by |GNATprove| has only a simple support for non-linear integer arithmetic.
-More generally, it is a known difficulty for all automatic provers.
-Thus, it is a case where using a manual prover is justified.
+This is expected, as the automatic prover Alt-Ergo has only a simple support for non-linear integer arithmetic.
+More generally, it is a known difficulty for all automatic provers, although, in the case above, using prover CVC4 is enough to prove automatically the postcondition of procedure ``Nonlinear``.
+We will use this case to demonstrate the use of a manual prover, as an example of what can be done when automatic provers fail to prove a check.
 We will use Coq here.

 The Coq input file associated to this postcondition can be produced by either selecting :menuselection:`SPARK --> Prove Check` and specifying ``Coq`` as